 By Jason Tarr

-The Asheville Art Museum has reopened in November 2019 after a three-year, $24-million renovation.
-The new state-of-the-art facility is 54,000 square feet and adds 70 percent more collection space.
-With the added space, the museum is able to host major traveling exhibitions.
+The new state-of-the-art facility is 54,000 square feet and includes an added 70 percent more collection space.
+With that added space, the museum is attracting major national exhibitions here to the Blue Ridge Mountains.

 Wesley Clark, My Big Black America, 2015, stain, spray paint, latex, and salvaged wood